hnk7a/mined-gatech.github.io/_posts/members/2015-05-07-abdul-hafeez.md

 * Materials Informatics
 * MATIN: An e-collaboration platform for materials scientists
-* MOOC: Online course development on materails informatics
+* MOOC: An online course development on materails informatics

 **Contact Info**